Movement Therapy started in the late 1940s in America. Mark Starks Whitehouse, in the 1950s, established the technique.

 Tai chi may apply to a wider range of conditions, including depression, anxiety, post-traumatic stress disorder, sleep disturbance, schizophrenia, rheumatoid arthritis, spinal cord injury, traumatic brain injury, and immune disorders.

-Also, prevent falls in the elderly and treats chronic pain.
+Also, prevents falls in the elderly and treats chronic pain.

 Qigong uses the “mind” (or concentration) to coordinate breathing and smooth movements that promote the circulation of Qi.